-55 7.1 If a Member exercises its right in accordance with the Convention to suspend international telecommunication services partially or totally, that Member shall immediately notify the Secretary-General of the suspension and of the subsequent return to normal conditions by the most appropriate means of communication.
+55 7.1 If a Member State exercises its right in accordance with the Constitution to suspend international telecommunication services partially or totally, that Member State shall immediately notify the Secretary-General of the suspension and of the subsequent return to normal conditions by the most appropriate means of communication.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "Members" by "Member States" in order to harmonize with the ITU Constitution.